Luis Jara: Biography

-In 2002 he records his self-titled album and he release his single Mañana, which it becomes a success.
+In 2002 he records his self-titled album and he release his single "Mañana", which it becomes a success.
 This same year, he signs contract with Canal 13, when makes debut in 2003 as TV host of La Movida del Festival (satellite TV show of Viña del Mar International Song Festival), and later he hosted with the comedian Álvaro Salas the TV show Vértigo.
 His consecration in TV arrives from stellar TV show Mucho Lucho, when he hosted his own comedian and talk show in prime time.

-In 2003, he published his album Mi Destino, and two years after he makes Tanto amor.
+In 2003, he published his album Mi Destino, and two years after he records Tanto amor.

 On March 1, 2007, he debuts in the new morning TV show of Canal 13, Juntos, El show de la mañana, with Eli de Caso and Karla Constant.
 The low rating of the TV show, added to its bad review, derived in disclaimer from Luis Jara in Canal 13 at the end of 2008, it's the last appearance in the matinal TV show Juntos, on December 24 of this same year.

 In 2008, he releases his new album Swing, where presents covers of sings from years 1970 and 1980, in a close to jazz, blues and swing style.
 In 2009, he joins MEGA, where he debuts in the TV show Morandé con compañía on March 20 of this year, and he hosted his first TV show Un golpe de Lucho.
 The first semester of 2010, he was the TV host of the stellar TV show Elígeme in the Wednesdays.
 In 2011, he was TV host and backstage during auditions for the stellar talent show Yo soy..., from MEGA.

 In November 2011, he hosted the talent and game TV show Coliseo romano, and on February 29, 2012, he begins to host the first season of Tu cara me suena.

 On March 19, 2012, he began to host the game TV show Salta a la vista.

 On May 25, 2013, his mother deceased by cancer.

-Actually, Luis hosted the matinal TV show Mucho gusto.
+Jara hosted the morning TV show Mucho gusto from 2002 to 2012.